 Selection of Applicants

-A number of factors are considered during the selection process for each physical therapy class.
+A maximum of 36 students are admitted into each cohort to begin the program in January and a number of factors are considered during the selection process for each physical therapy class.
 These include grades, writing ability, recommendations, employment experience, leadership, community and professional involvement.
 Students who are alumni of or currently enrolled at the University of Findlay are given special consideration in the application process.

 The application cycle for the Weekend PTA to DPT Bridge Program is open from Jan.
 1 until May 1 of the year preceding planned matriculation.